aryan-ss/AIML-acm-application/README.md

-# AI/ML Club Recruitment Tasks — Aadya Jain
+# AI/ML Club Recruitment Tasks — ARYAN SHARMA

 Solutions to the three recruitment tasks.
 Each folder is self-contained with its code, charts, and a `README.md` holding the written answer.